haroon-github/mytpa/docs/src/tpaexec-upgrade.md

 When upgrading an existing PGD-Always-ON (PGD5) cluster to the latest available software versions, the upgrade process does the following:

-1. Checks that all preconditions for upgrading the cluster are met.
+1. Checks that all preconditions for upgrading the cluster are met, including that it is not a shared PEM or shared Barman cluster.
+2. Runs pre-upgrade health checks for all components, as applicable to the cluster, including that no Barman backup is underway (this stops the WAL-receiver)
-2. For each instance in the cluster, checks that it has the correct repositories configured and that the required postgres packages are available in them.
+3. For each instance in the cluster, checks that it has the correct repositories configured and that the required postgres packages are available in them.
+4. Checks that all selected components are able to be updated to the desired version (if a package version is provided)
-3. For each BDR node in the cluster, one at a time:
+5. For each BDR node in the cluster, one at a time:
    - Fences the node off to ensure that pgd-proxy doesn't send any connections to it.
    - Stops, updates, and restarts postgres.
    - Unfences the node so it can receive connections again.
-    - Updates pgbouncer, pgd-proxy, and pgd-cli, as applicable for this node.
+   - Updates pgd-proxy and pgd-cli software (if explicitly opted-in)
+6. For the applicable nodes in the cluster, updates pgbouncer, barman, pg-backup-api, and PEM agents/PEM server (according to the node's roles)
+7. Starts the Barman WAL-receiver if required and runs post-upgrade health checks for all components (as applicable to the cluster)

 ## BDR-Always-ON

 For BDR-Always-ON clusters, the upgrade process goes through the cluster instances one by one and does the following:

+1. Checks that all preconditions for upgrading the cluster are met, including that it is not a shared PEM or shared Barman cluster.
+2. Runs pre-upgrade health checks for all components, as applicable to the cluster, including that no Barman backup is underway (this stops the WAL-receiver)
+3. For each instance in the cluster, checks that it has the correct repositories configured and that the required postgres packages are available in them.
-1. Tell haproxy the server is under maintenance.
+4. Tell haproxy the server is under maintenance.
-2. If the instance was the active server, request pgbouncer to reconnect and wait for active sessions to be closed.
+5. If the instance was the active server, request pgbouncer to reconnect and wait for active sessions to be closed.
-3. Stop Postgres, update packages, and restart Postgres.
+6. Stop Postgres, update Postgres, etcd, and pgdcli (if applicable and opted-in) packages and restart Postgres.
-4. Finally, mark the server as "ready" again to receive requests through haproxy.
+7. Finally, mark the server as "ready" again to receive requests through haproxy.
+8. For the applicable nodes in the cluster, updates pgbouncer, barman, pg-backup-api, and PEM agents/PEM server (according to the node's roles)
+9. Starts the Barman WAL-receiver if required and runs post-upgrade health checks for all components (as applicable to the cluster)

 PGD logical standby or physical replica instances are updated without any haproxy or pgbouncer interaction.
 Non-Postgres instances in the